waikato-datamining/adams-website/pages/download/docker.rst

 -------------

-However, these pre-built base images may not suit your needs, as they may be to large or lacking functionality that you need.
+However, these pre-built base images may not suit your needs, as they may be too large or lacking functionality that you need.
 If you want to containerize a single worker flow, then you can have a look at the *adamsflow2docker* library: